Kitty from Kansas City (film)

-The title card of Kitty from Kansas City.

 Kitty from Kansas City is a 1931 animated short film which is presented by Max Fleischer and was originally released by Paramount Pictures.
 The film, with features Betty Boop as she attempts to comically get to Rudy Valley, features a sing-along of the song "Kitty From Kansas City", a song that Vallee released on vinyl via the Victor record label.

 Hence the name of Betty Boop's destination; it features a cameo of Rudy Vallee, who is featured half-way through the film.
 He invites the audience, via disguise, to sing-along to the title song.

 The song which is sung during the film is about a woman who is called Kitty.
 The song discusses that she was unintelligent and was also unattractive, but is still loved nonetheless.

 Copyrighted on November 3, 1931, and released 2 days prior, the film is part of the "follow the bouncing ball" series of films entitled Screen Songs.
 These sets of films would invite the audience to sing along to a selected song.